 Residents in the Alzheimer’s Unit and Special Care Unit at the Illinois Veterans Home will also have the opportunity to participate in a version of the program as scheduled by the activities director.
 The program is part of Arts Quincy’s commitment to increase arts access to the under-served population in Adams County.

-The Made in America: Veterans Arts Program is made possible by a grant from the Community Foundation Serving West Central Illinois & Northeast Missouri by a gift from Al Beck, a local Korean War veteran and art instructor, and the individual and business members of Arts Quincy.
+The Made in America: Veterans Arts Program is made possible by a grant from the Community Foundation Serving West Central Illinois & Northeast Missouri by a gift from the late Al Beck, a local Korean War veteran and art instructor, and the individual and business members of Arts Quincy.

-To support this program, become a member of Arts Quincy or make a tax deductible charitable donation.
+To support this program, become a member of Arts Quincy or make a tax-deductible charitable donation.
 Click here to learn more.